To you, Yahweh, I lift up my soul. My God, I have trusted in you. Don’t let me be shamed. Don’t let my enemies triumph over me.

 Lamech (not that murdering, polygamist, bad guy they we talked a few paragraphs back).

-He is the son of Methuselah, and the father of Noah.
+This one is the son of Methuselah, and the father of Noah.
 In Genesis 5:29,

 Noah “a righteous man, blameless among the people of his time, and he walked faithfully with God” (Genesis 6:9).
 Noah was faithful and built the Ark.